 - Using a spoon (I use a little less than a tablespoon per ball), scoop up a small amount of the dough and roll it into a ball.

 - Roll each ball in the granulated sugar and place on cookie sheet.

 - Refrigerate the balls on the cookie sheet(s) for 20 minutes.
 (This step is important to ensure you get the crackly tops!)

 - Preheat oven to 350°F

 - Remove from fridge and bake for 10 minutes.

 - Let cookies cool on the tray for a few minutes before transferring to a cooling rack.
 They will appear very soft when taken out, that's OK, when they cool they will firm up.

 - Your coconut oil must be soft, not liquid.
-If it is liquid, put it in the fridge for a while until it firms up.
+If it is liquid, put it in the fridge for a short while until it firms up.

 - To make these cookies a little more special, you can add in 3/4 cup of dark chocolate chips after the wet and dry mixtures have been combined together.

 - It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
 I have never used any other brand of flour to make this recipe (other than Bob's Red Mill), so please know that your results may not be the same as mine if ingredients are substituted.